History of archery: Greco-Roman antiquity

 The people of Crete practiced archery and Cretan mercenary archers were in great demand.
 Crete was known for its unbroken tradition of archery.

 During the invasion of India by Alexander the Great, archers are listed among the troops Alexander personally commanded.

 The early Romans had very few archers, if any.
 As their empire grew, they recruited auxiliary archers from other nations.
 Julius Caesar's armies in Gaul included Cretan archers, and Vercingetorix his enemy ordered "all the archers, of whom there was a very great number in Gaul, to be collected".
 By the 4th century, archers with powerful composite bows were a regular part of Roman armies throughout the empire.
-After the fall of the western empire, the Romans came under severe pressure from the highly skilled mounted archers belonging to the Hun invaders, and later Eastern Roman armies relied heavily on mounted archery.
+During the fall of the western empire, the Romans came under severe pressure from the highly skilled mounted archers belonging to the Hun invaders, and later Eastern Roman armies relied heavily on mounted archery.

 East Asia

 Archery featured prominently in ancient Chinese culture and philosophy Confucius himself was an archery teacher; and Lie Zi (a Daoist philosopher) was an avid archer.
 In China, crossbows were developed, and Han Dynasty writers attributed Chinese success in battles against nomad invaders to the massed use of crossbows, first definitely attested at the Battle of Ma-Ling in 341 BC.
 Because the cultures associated with Chinese society spanned a wide geography and time range, the techniques and equipment associated with Chinese archery are diverse.